GrossDesignCo/concordance-app-poc/README.md

-# Lexicai - Name TBD
+# LexiChi - Name TBD

 One of the biggest challenges in studying the Bible is bridging the gap between the original writing of the authors and the context of the modern English reader.